Wintermute0110/plugin.program.AEL.dev/KGDB.md

 **ROM asset naming scheme**

 Choose from `Long name`, `Short name`, `Compact name`.
 If the ROM asset directory is not set this setting is ignored.
+Kodi will create the platform subdirectories automatically when the game library is scanned.

 If this setting is `Long name` then the platform long name will be used for the platform subdirectories.
-In the following example `/home/user/ROM-assets` is the ROM asset directory.
 ```
-/home/user/ROM-assets/Nintendo SNES/titles
+<rad>/Nintendo SNES/titles
-/home/user/ROM-assets/Nintendo SNES/snaps
+<rad>/Nintendo SNES/snaps
 ...
 ```

 If this setting is `Short name`
 ```
-/home/user/ROM-assets/nintendo-snes/titles
-/home/user/ROM-assets/nintendo-snes/snaps
+<rad>/nintendo-snes/titles
+<rad>/nintendo-snes/snaps
 ...
 ```

 If this setting is `Compact name`
 ```
-/home/user/ROM-assets/snes/titles
-/home/user/ROM-assets/snes/snaps
-...
-/home/user/ROM-assets/megadrive/titles
-/home/user/ROM-assets/megadrive/snaps
+<rad>/snes/titles
+<rad>/snes/snaps
 ...
 ```

 **Use only ROMs local artwork**

 Boolean, default ON.
 If ON do not scrape artwork for ROMs and pick it only from the ROM asset directory.
 If OFF use the scrapers for ROM artwork.

 **Recursive scan for ROMs**